Chik-Network/klvm_rs/README.md

 But with whatever number of jobs works best for you.

-If you find issues in `clvm_rs` please see the [Bug Bounty program](https://www.chia.net/2021/10/21/bugcrowd-bounty-launch.en.html).
+If you find issues in `klvm_rs` please see the [Bug Bounty program](https://www.chik.net/2021/10/21/bugcrowd-bounty-launch.en.html).